lakejs/lake-docs/guide/content-format.md

 # {{ $frontmatter.title }}

-Lake uses a Lake Markup Language (LML) format similar to HTML to describe the content of the editor.
+Lake uses `Lake Markup Language (LML)` format similar to HTML to describe the content of the editor.

 ## Selection

-The `<focus />` tag represents the current position of the caret.
+The `<focus />` tag represents the current position of the cursor.

 ```xml
 <p>This is the paragraph of text.<focus /></p>